Boruch-Baum/emacs-crossword/README.md

                    C-x C-s       crossword-backup
                    C-c C-x C-f   crossword-restore

+   If, while playing, you delete the crossword frame or one of its windows, you can use command M-x `crossword-recover-game-in-progress`.
+   If you kill a clue buffer, you'll need to save, quit, and restore the saved game.

    General navigation within the grid buffer should be intuitive, using all the usual keys.
 Additionally, filling in a square will advance `POINT` to the next sensible one.
 Grids begin with an 'across'